 If more than one tenant lives in the property, then a landlord should serve a copy of the section 21 notice on each of them.
 This is not a legal requirement, but is a matter of best practice, as the landlord will be able to show that each tenant was given the required length of notice.

-When an assured shorthold tenancy has been granted after 6 April 2007 the right to repossession using a section 21 notice is lost if the deposit has not been safeguarded in an authorised tenancy deposit scheme.
+The right to repossession using a section 21 notice is lost if the deposit has not been safeguarded in an authorised tenancy deposit scheme, unless the deposit is repaid to the tenant before the section 21 notice is served.
+You should get legal advice if you haven't protected the deposit.

 If any of the tenants fail to leave the property after the section 21 notice expires, you may apply to the court for an order to evict the tenant.